SWIFDI NEW MEXICO FOLK DANCE CAMP

 Castle and Grounds

-• On-campus access to three refreshing hot springs, numerous hiking trails and the free-flowing Gallinas River.
-(The river and hot springs are located right on campus, below and within walking distance of the castle.
+• Nearby access to three refreshing hot springs, numerous hiking trails, and the free-flowing Gallinas River

 Picture